MAKVSB/ZPG/readme.md

 cd ZPG
 ```

-2. Everyching else should be set up.
+2. Everything else should be set up.
 WARNING: This project was build only on Windows with no intention ever to modify it fo Linux.
 YOYO.